MariuszSzlachta/19.3/README.md

 # Redux exercise

 ## What's this?
 This is exercise done while learning Redux during Kodilla's bootcamp.
-This exercise is a simple blog.
+This exercise is a part of blog app.

 ## Technologies